-&lt;sup>9A subtle point here is that even though terminating functions are acyclic, they need not be provably acyclic (see Appendix A.1 for an example).
+9A subtle point here is that even though terminating functions are acyclic, they need not be provably acyclic (see the full version of the paper for an example).
 Therefore, termination and provable acyclicity are incomparable.

-$^{11}\rho$ is usually the body of a recursively defined function
+$^{^{11}\}rho$ is usually the body of a recursively defined function where the overloaded symbol < represents an order predicate in the corresponding sort. \Box